Skip to main content

 To initiate a swap, make sure you have enough native tokens to cover the gas fees on the starting blockchain.
 As an example, to swap from Berachain to Ethereum, you'll need some $BERA in your wallet.

-Navigate to the Swap tab in your wallet on OpenSea.
+1. Navigate to the Swap page on OpenSea.

-Select the token you want to send (“Sell”), and the amount you’d like to swap.
+2. Select the token you want to send (“Sell”), and the amount you’d like to swap from.
 You can quickly select to sell 25%, 50%, 75%, or the max amount of your token.

 Once submitted, you can view the progress of your transaction in your wallet.